bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 then the `(iadd (iadd a b) c)` form will be implicitly handled like `(iadd (defining_instruction (iadd a b)) c)`.
-Note that the conversion insertion needs to have local type context in order to find the right
+Note that the conversion insertion requires a local type context to find the right
-converter: so, for example, it cannot infer a target type from a pattern where just a variable binding occurs, even if the variable is used in some typed context on the right-hand side.
+converter: for example, it cannot infer a target type from a pattern where just a variable binding occurs, even if the variable is used in some typed context on the right-hand side.
 Instead, the "inner" and "outer" types have to come from explicitly typed terms.